MrAHeard/Fla-Pi-Bird/Lessons/LESSON 4.md

 Now we need to add some code to the Game Over sprite to tell it to show when the game is in a state of Game Over.
 The code for this shows the graphic, waits a second and hides then stops the script.
 ![Game Over Code](https://github.com/AllenHeard/Fla-Pi-Bird/blob/master/Code%20Blocks%20by%20Lesson/4%20Lose%20Conditions/4.1%20Game%20Over.jpg?raw=true)

+This game should now be saved as lose.sb and tested.

 ###Plenary
 Students should predict what effect the following modifications would have on the game:
 * Not having a 1 second wait in the Game Over script they added.